Multi-Factor Authentication FAQ

 The Department of Information Technology recommends using the Microsoft Outlook App for accessing your Stonehill email and calendar on mobile devices.
 This is available for both iOS and Android devices.

-On your computer, you can use the Microsoft Outlook application, or Office 365 online
+On your computer, you can use the Microsoft Outlook application, or Microsoft 365 online

 What Mail Clients do not work with MFA?